ESPSA/El-Wataneya/README.md

 # Elwataneya - Backend Integration Guide

-This document outlines the API-driven architecture of the Elwataneya application and provides a complete guide for integrating a real backend, specifically tailored for a **Node.js with MySQL** environment.
+This document outlines the API-driven architecture of the Elwataneya application and provides a complete guide for integrating a real backend.
+The repository now includes a `/backend` folder containing a **Node.js with PostgreSQL** implementation.

 The frontend has been fully refactored to fetch all data from a central API layer located in `src/api.ts`.
 All mock data has been removed.

 ## Database Schema

-A complete SQL script for creating the required database structure is available in `database_schema.sql`.
-This file serves as the blueprint for your MySQL database.
+A complete SQL script for creating the required database structure is available in `backend/database_schema.sql`.
+This file serves as the blueprint for your PostgreSQL database.

 ## Frontend Environment Variables